Alhambra Dinner Theatre

 The Alhambra Theatre & Dining in Jacksonville, Florida, is the oldest continuously-running professional dinner theater in the United States, and the only professional resident theatre in Northeast Florida.

+USA Today's readers voted the venue the best dinner theatre in the US in April 2025.

 History

 The Alhambra was built by Jacksonville businessman Leon Simon in 1967 and purchased by Tod Booth, Sr. in 1984.
 Booth moved to Jacksonville from Chicago, where he worked as artistic director for the Drury Lane Theaters.
 His family has frequently been involved, with daughter Jessica Booth and wife Lisa Valdini appearing in a number of shows and son Tod Jr. contributing in various aspects, including acting, directing and stage managing of the dinner theatre before becoming general manager and director of the Alhambra's Children's Theatre.

 As with other dinner theaters of the 1970s, Alhambra initially relied on the appeal of former stars of film, television and music to attract customers.
 Alhambra's first such headliner was in Barefoot in the Park in 1969, which featured former Gilligan's Island costar Dawn Wells.
 Stars earned weekly pay between $1,500 and $5,000 for six to eight weeks as well as being able to enjoy the weather and amenities in Florida.
 According to Booth, "When their careers cooled, a star could learn a show and take it on the dinner theater circuit.
 That one show could be a meal ticket for a year or two."

 Other celebrities, including soap opera cast members, hosts from TV game shows, and Playboy Centerfold gals appeared in productions.

 In the early 1980s, however, it became difficult to hire former big names to act in dinner theatre.
 Booth explained: "They could make more in a day doing a commercial than they could make during the entire run of dinner theater show, and they didn't have to travel.
 Plus, a lot of the stars just started dying off."
 As a result, few of the performers had familiar names, but all were professionals, most with extensive experience on stage, in movies and TV.
 The show itself was promoted, rather than the headliner.